The best lenses for real estate photography in 2023

 How we chose the best lenses for real estate photography

 The editors and writers at Popular Photography have decades of photography experience in just about every genre and have covered and reviewed just about every major camera on the market.
-When selecting the best lenses for real estate photography, we considered a of things.
+When selecting the best lenses for real estate photography, we considered a handful of things.
 Focal length was the primary consideration, as real estate photography requires a lens wide enough to document large spaces.
 Distortion was also a significant factor.
 Although all ultra-wide-angles all have some distortion, we only selected lenses where it is straightforward (barrel or pincushion) and easy to correct in editing.
 Lastly, we looked at general quality related to sharpness, chromatic aberration, and vignetting.

 The best lenses for real estate photography: Reviews & Recommendations